KathrynKatayama/docs.userdive.com/en/web/devguide/javascript/index.md

 # Setting of the HTML `<script>` tag

-I explain a method to set the following HTML `<script>` tag for measuring the site.
+I explain a method to set the following HTML `<script>` tag for tracking the site.
 We recommend that you list this just before `</body>` tag of the site.

 The following `xx-xx` is ID published by every project.